lemenkov/pspp/rust/doc/src/pc+.md

   variable's user-missing value.
 For string variables, `missing.s` is a string missing value.
 A variable without a user-missing value is indicated with `missing.f` set to the system-missing value, even for string variables (!).
-A Long string variable may not have a missing value.
+A long string variable may not have a missing value.

 In addition to the user-defined variables, every SPSS/PC+ system file contains, as its first three variables, the following system-defined variables, in the following order.
 The system-defined variables have no variable label, value labels, or missing values.
+PSPP renames these variables to start with `@` when it reads an SPSS/PC+ system file.

 * `$CASENUM`
   A numeric variable with format `F8.0`.
 Most of the time this is a